mate-academy/layout_miami/README.md

 + CSS3: Used for styling and layout of the page.
 + JavaScript: Used for interactive elements and functionality.

+## Installation

+To run the BOSE landing page locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/pushkarskiyrodion/bose-landing-page.git`
+2. Navigate to the project directory: `cd bose-landing-page`
+3. Install dependencies: `npm install`
+4. Start the development server: `npm start`
+5. Open your web browser and visit: `http://localhost:3000`

+## Usage

+Once the development server is running and you have accessed the landing page in your web browser, you can explore the BOSE landing page and interact with its features.
+Feel free to click on buttons, navigate through sections, and explore the content.

 #

 Thank you for checking out the BOSE landing page.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).